waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 2 Pathing:** Hypothesis: The path to the western side of Route 2 (and thus to Pewter City) is through the southern gatehouse at (17, 36).
 Test Plan: Navigate to the gatehouse and pass through it.
 - **Light Screen Duration:** Hypothesis: Light Screen lasts for 5 turns.
 Test Plan: In a future battle, count the turns after using Light Screen to confirm its duration.
 - **Respawn Point:** Hypothesis: The game sets the last used Pokémon Center as the respawn point after a blackout.
 Test Plan: Heal at a new Pokémon Center, then intentionally black out to a weak wild Pokémon and observe the respawn location.
-- **Hidden Passages:** Hypothesis: Some 'impassable' walls in Cerulean Cave are secret passages.
-Test Plan: Systematically walk into different types of wall tiles in the current partition to test for fake walls.
-Mark tested walls with a map marker.
-- **Scripted High Encounter Rate:** Hypothesis: Certain corridors and tiles in Cerulean Cave have a scripted, abnormally high encounter rate, rather than it being purely random chance.
-Test Plan: Once the party is healed, return to the corridors on 2F where encounters were frequent and walk back and forth on a small set of tiles for a fixed duration to measure the number of encounters.

 ## C. Disproven Hypotheses
 - **Route 2 Northern Path:** Hypothesis: The path north to Pewter City from the eastern partition of Route 2 is directly accessible. **(Disproven on Turn 201874)** Test: Used `automated_path_navigator`.
 Result: No path found due to an impassable fence.
 Conclusion: The map is partitioned.